Make-School-Courses/MOB-1.1-Introduction-to-Swift/Assignments/FinalProject.md

 1. Users can see a score in the screen.
 1. Users go on for 60 seconds before the game ends.
 1. Users can restart the game.
-1. You can either use SpriteKit or UIKit for the project.
-(UIKit is advised)
+1. You can either use SwiftUI or UIKit for the project.
 1. Use Swift's basic building blocks
 	-	variables & constants
 	- custom types (classes, structs or enums)
 	- functions
 	- control flow
-1. Version control with Github
+1. Version control with Github, including a [README file](https://github.com/matiassingers/awesome-readme)

-### Stretch Requirements/Challenges
+### Stretch Challenges

 1. With the same game:
 	- Make correct answers cumulative and show the user their streak!
+	- Add difficulty levels
+	- Include a home screen

 1. Extend your Brain Trainer to include one or more mini games!
 	- Add another variation of the Stroop Effect game.